 Avoid lies and making false claims.
 It is very easy to obtain personal information these days.
 So choose your words carefully on your CV.
 Be as truthful as possible.
 Statistics show that one in three employers reject candidates on the basis of information found online.

 Do not lie about your salary in order to land a better job.
 In case you get recruited, and the employer finds out later that you have falsified information, you are liable for criminal action.
 It is also best to avoid unverifiable information, anything negative against your previous employers, whining and complaints, as this is a sign of lack of professionalism.

 READ MORE: Should I Lie on My Résume?

 Do NOT display a photo of yourself on your CV unless you are in a profession, which demands the necessity, such as modelling or films.
 Selection of CVs on the basis of photographs may lead to accusations of discrimination later on for the employers.
 Statistics show that the rejection rate for CVs with photographs is 88%.

 Do you know that 76 % of CV’s are ignored because the e-mail address you used conveys a lack of professionalism?
 Use email addresses for your CV which sound professional and not something that raises questions on your common sense!
 Emails like hotsexyluv@… and lazysod@… have been actually used in CVs and needless to say, they didn’t land a job.

 16) Mentioning reasons for leaving previous employment:

-Someone actually mentioned his reason of leaving the previous job, as “It was hard work”.
+Someone actually mentioned his reason for leaving the previous job, as “It was hard work”.
 It is best not to mention reasons for leaving the last job.
 These things are best discussed during face-to-face meetings.
 Mentioning this on CV’s would distract the recruiter from the aim of the CV.